RnRoger/API_course_11/README.md

 ## Output

 At the end of the snakemake workflow a html report is created.
 In this report all files with additional info about the variant are being displayed.
-In the end we've created four files:
+In the end we've created five files:
 	- variant_info.txt
 	- ensembl_application.json
 	- SNP_info.json
 	- workflow.svg
+	- report.html

 # Dependencies